 Formal academic enrichment programs provide opportunities for students to understand how curriculum and learning experiences are shaped by social, cultural and economic contexts, and also acquire the capacity to realise the value of their knowledge and skills in external settings.

-Some of these programs are managed centrally, such as Leadership and Volunteering which helps students engage in leadership and volunteering initiatives in Australia and internationally, and others are developed from within faculties such as the In2Science peer mentoring program, which aims to inspire secondary school students with a love of science.
+Some of these programs are managed centrally and others are developed from within faculties such as the In2Science peer mentoring program, which aims to inspire secondary school students with a love of science.

 Examples of other enrichment programs include:

 - Undergraduate research Opportunities Program (UROP), which gives science students an opportunity to experience a research laboratory ain gain insight into biomedical research through Bio21.

 - University chapter of Engineers without Borders – working with disadvantaged communities locally and internationally.